kenatiod/MUT/Understanding Machine Understanding.md

 **"This isn't happening.
 It just thinks it's happening."** ~ Kevin Flynn in Tron

-{ Insert illustration of going down meta loop rabbit hole }
+{ Insert Fig. 5.2.2.1 -- illustration of going down meta loop rabbit hole }

 _Alice rolls her head around and waves her arms.
 She starts to do a spin turn, but trips a bit and recovers._